-A Bunion (also known as “hallux valgus”) is a deformity affecting the joint that connects the big toe to the foot ( the “first metatarsophalangeal joint” – or “MTP” joint).
-The 1st MTP joint is critical for bearing and distributing our body’s weight when we’re on our feet.
-Although many think the bony protrusion at the base of the big toe is due to a bony growth, it is actually due to the misalignment of the joint as the big toe bends towards the second.
+A Bunion (also known as “hallux valgus”) is a deformity affecting the joint that connects the big toe to the foot (the “first metatarsophalangeal joint” – or “MTP” joint).
+The 1st MTP joint is crucial for bearing and distributing our body’s weight when we’re on our feet.
+Although many think the bony protrusion at the base of the big toe is due to a bony growth, it is actually the joint sticking out as the big toe bends towards the second.
 The joint often becomes stiff, inflamed and painful.
 The outward protrusion of the joint can also make it difficult to find proper-fitting shoes.

 Bunions are common: they affect about 23% of adults and occur more frequently in women than men.
 A bunion is a progressive foot deformity, meaning they usually form slowly over time.
-It is also irreversible without surgical intervention, although surgery is only indicated if it significantly disrupts one’s quality of life.
-For most people, conservative routes of treatment will suffice to manage pain and slow down the progression of the bunion and to prevent other painful disorders, like bursitis and arthritis.
+It is also irreversible without surgical intervention – although surgery is only indicated in severe cases.
+For most people, conservative routes of treatment will suffice to manage pain, slow the bunion’s progression and to prevent other painful disorders, like bursitis and arthritis.

 When a bunion affects the joint at the base of the little toe, it’s called a “bunionette”.